anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Please view the original development at: https://goo.gl/89KgSC for details, further plans, and todos.

 = 2.0.1 =
+* Embedding gists: a new gist processor introduced.
 * Minor optimization and code cleaning.

 = 2.0.0 =